 In today's world, many multinational corporations deploy their employees to a foreign country on a long-term assignment.
 Providing international health insurance aids recruitment and retention of top talent vital for their international business.
-With international health insurance, expatriates can have the exciting experience of living and working a foreign country, without having to worry about the health insurance expenses.
+With international health insurance, expatriates can have the exciting experience of living and working in a foreign country, without having to worry about the health insurance expenses.

 International Medical insurance is designed to provide long-term coverage, typically one year or longer, to people working or living outside their home country.
 You may also see International health insurance plans called International Private Medical Insurance (iPMI), international medical insurance and expatriate health insurance.